 I am not a minimalist and I’m not a materialist.
 I’m in the middle.

 As you know, I’ve regained my own sense of fulfillment with the 100 Goals and this blog among other things.
 It’s no secret I want to achieve more in pushing beyond my own perceived limits and taking risks with this work.
-I would like to enhance this site, get myself plugged in various marketing media platforms and ultimately, if I build enough value, I would like to deliver a Ted Talk in 2018.
+I would like to enhance this site, get myself plugged in various marketing media platforms and ultimately, let go of my corporate job.

 Not one thing overwhelms the other and when it does, I am imbalanced unless I choose so.